Article Medically reviewed by Dr. Gavin Chan (MBBS, cosmetic physician, liposuctionist)

-Bumps or protrusions cannot be removed with dermal fillers, rather, hollows can be filled in to straighten the nose.
-For example, if there is a prominent nasal bridge (hook nose), then the area above and below the bend can be filled to straighten the nose.
-Another example of non-surgical nose shaping is when a nose is deviated to one side, the concave side can be filler to make it appear straighter.
+Bumps or protrusions cannot be removed with dermal fillers.
+Rather, hollows can be filled in to straighten the nose.
+For example, if there is a prominent dorsal hump (a bump in the nose or a hooked nose), then the area above and below the hump can be filled to straighten the nose.
+Another use of nose fillers is to straighten a nose when it deviates to one side.
+This can be achieved by injecting the concave side of the nose.

 Nasal tip elevation is often desired by patients.
 This can be achieved by injecting the tip of the nose, as well as the by injecting filler in the base of the collumellar (the underside of the nose separating the nostrils) to lower it, which makes the tip appear elevated.